 From the assets at stake, to relationships between individual family members, every estate dispute is unique.
 But to successfully challenge an estate, trust, will, or power of attorney in court, you must be able to prove your case in probate court.
 At Fair Share Lawyers, we investigate every case for common factors that help us determine its potential for success.

-When you contact our estate dispute lawyers, we’ll look for evidence of one of the following factors to determine if you may have a case.
+When you contact our estate dispute lawyers, we’ll look for evidence of one of the following factors to determine the answer to the age-old question, "do I have a case?"

 Lack of Capacity

 If your loved one lacked the legal and mental abilities to create or alter a will or trust, you may have the right to file a challenge in probate court.
 Evidence of a loved one’s lack of capacity can include:

 - Lack of understanding of the people who would receive his or her property

 - Lack of understanding of what he or she owned at the time of the transaction